MortCord/TestingPlatformVTFCDiploma/README.md

 Hi there!
-Welcome to my diploma project for <b>Vinnitsia Techincal College<b/>.
+Welcome to my diploma project for Vinnitsia Techincal College.
 Project's name is Testikify -- a platform for creating and taking tests.

 --Features--
 The platform includes: